-Associate Director, Residence Life and Education - This position is responsible for directing recruitment, selection, training, and supervision of the Assistant Directors of residence life who work in the administration of the residential facilities and residence life program.
-The director ensures that the residential communities are operating in a manner that is consistent with university rules and regulations and departmental guidelines and policies.
+Associate Director, Residence Life and Education - This position provides day-to-day management and oversight of the residence life program within the Department of Housing and Residence Life under the direction of the Director of Residence Life and Education.
+The Associate Director is responsible for the internal operational execution of crisis management, student conduct, staff recruitment and selection, training, and supervision of residential community leadership and support staff.
+The Associate Director is also responsible for ensuring that the residential communities are operating in a manner that is consistent with university rules and regulations, departmental guidelines and policies and the strategic plans.